gemini-hlsw/lucuma-itc/README.md

 In case the code in ocs2 changes we need to update the jar files using the update.sh script

+## jar files

+The jar files are fairly large (they contain the data files used to calculate the itc results) Given github limitations these need to be stored in git lfs

 ## Long term
 Ideally we'd port the old ITC codebase and integrate it here.
 This is no small task but an initial attempt was started on the `legacy-port` branch